dendronhq/dendron-site/vault/dendron.topic.publish-legacy.troubleshooting.md

 ### My image isn't showing up

 - Make sure your images have a leading `/`.
 So `/assets/images/foo.jpg` instead of `assets/images/foo.jpg`.
-- If you are publishing to github, check if [[assetsPrefix|dendron.topic.publish-legacy.configuration#assetsprefix-optional]] is set
+- If you are publishing to GitHub, check if [[assetsPrefix|dendron.topic.publish-legacy.configuration#assetsprefix-optional]] is set

 ### Command failed when installing or upgrading dependencies